-Individual images, graphs, spectra, volume or XYZ data can be deleted, duplicated or extracted to new Gwyddion native file using the buttons at the bottom of the browser.
+Individual images, graphs, spectra, volume, XYZ or curve map data can be deleted, duplicated or extracted to new Gwyddion native file using the buttons at the bottom of the browser.
 It is also possible to copy them to another file by dragging a data browser row to any window belonging to the target file.
 To rename a data item, select it and press Enter or triple-click on it with the mouse.

 The close button in the top right corner of the data browser closes the current file, discarding all unsaved changes.
 A file is also closed when all windows displaying data from this file are closed.

 If the data browser is closed it can be recalled using the→ command.

 The image list shows thumbnails, check-boxes controlling whether the image is visible (i.e. displayed in a window) and image names.
 Right to the name the presence of presentation, mask or calibration is indicated by the following letters:

 The graph list shows check-boxes controlling whether the graph is visible and graph names.
 Right to the name the number of curves in the graph is displayed.